infermedica/js-symptom-checker-example/README.md

-# Starting guide: building a symptom checking application with JavaScript ES6
+# SETUP: Building a symptom-checking application with JavaScript ES6

-Are you looking for a base solution to set up your symptom checking application with JavaScript?
-See how you can do it with Infermedica API.
+Are you looking for a base solution to set up your symptom-checking application with JavaScript?
+See how to do it with Infermedica API.

 In this example, we present a web-based symptom checker written in pure JavaScript ES6 (without using any frameworks) and all essential information that you might need while working with Infermedica API and JavaScript ES6.
-We hope that the presented example will be a good starting point and inspiration for the further development of your application.
+The example is a good starting point and inspiration for the further development of your application.

-The example presented in this project is merely a tutorial.
-It's not intended to be a production-ready solution.
+This example is a tutorial and is not intended to be a production-ready solution.

-For more inspiration, best practices, and examples, please go to [Infermedica API documentation](https://developer.infermedica.com/docs/introduction).
+For more inspiration, best practices and examples, please go to [Infermedica API documentation](https://developer.infermedica.com/docs/introduction).

 ## Applications based on Infermedica API

-Infermedica API enables you to develop a prediagnosis application that resembles a basic interview with a doctor and provides you with information about the most probable symptoms and conditions.
+Infermedica API enables you to develop a triage and prediagnosis application that resembles a basic interview with a doctor and provides you with information on the most probable symptoms and conditions.

 It uses Artificial Intelligence API provided by [Infermedica](https://infermedica.com) as an engine for symptom analysis.

 The most recent Infermedica API documentation is always available on our [Developer Portal](https://developer.infermedica.com/).

-Do not hesitate to [contact us](support@infermedica.com) if you need any further help.
+Do not hesitate to [contact us](support@infermedica.com) if you need assistance.

 > Are you interested in this solution but lacking the developers' team who could ensure the highest quality of implementation process?
 Check out [Symptom Checker](https://infermedica.com/product/symptom-checker) developed by Infermedica and see how we can support you in its implementation.
 [Contact us](https://infermedica.com/contact) ➡️